-- Extra virgin olive oil – or use regular or light, whichever you prefer.
+- Extra virgin olive oil - For this recipe you can use regular or light olive oil - whichever you prefer.

-- Try a teaspoonful of curry powder blended into a couple of tablespoons of maple syrup and tossed with a cup of roasted cashews, then gently poured over the cauliflower florets – sensational as a side dish or added to a cup of steamed peas to create a vegetable salad!
+- Spicy - instead of the Italian dressing, try a teaspoonful of curry powder blended into a couple of tablespoons of maple syrup and tossed with a cup of roasted cashews, then gently poured over the cauliflower florets.

-- Electric pressure cooker.
-I tested this recipe using an Instant Pot Duo 7 in 1 Multi Cooker 6 quarts (5.7 litres).
+You will need an electric pressure cooker for this recipe.
+I tested this Instant Pot Cauliflower dish using an Instant Pot Duo 7 in 1 Multi Cooker 6 quarts (5.7 litres).

 - Cut the cauliflower head into large florets (see ‘Tips For Success’ below).